or the acquisition

 and skills appropriate to their level of development.
 Individual Student

 Planning.
-Activities designed to assist students in establishing goals and
+Activities designed to assist students in establishing

 developing their future plans.
 Responsive Services.
 Meeting the immediate